-Joint Use Sites (JUS) provide locations for the development of public and separate schools together with playfields on sites dedicated as reserve land.
+Joint Use Sites (JUS) provide locations for the development of public or separate schools together with playfields on sites dedicated as reserve land.
 Joint Joint Use Sites (JJUS) provide combined locations for elementary and junior/middle schools with shared playfields on sites dedicated as reserve land.

-To provide appropriate locations for public and separate schools and playfields on sites dedicated as reserve land.
+To provide appropriate locations for schools and playfields on sites dedicated as reserve land.

-- 1. JUS and JJUS should be located in the Plan Area as depicted on Map 4: Land Use Concept. - 2.
-JUS and JJUS should be allocated to the school boards as identified in Appendix A: Joint Use Site Requirements - 3.
-JJUS sites require two (2) collector street frontages for each school building.
+- 1. JUS and JJUS should be located in the Plan Area as depicted on Map 4: Land Use Concept. - JUS and JJUS should be allocated to the school boards as identified in Appendix A: Joint Use Site Requirements. - 3.
+JJUS sites require two collector street frontages for each school building.